-New build and retrofit social housing properties featuring Kensa’s micro district heat network system are eligible for 20 years of guaranteed income from the Non Domestic RHI, and in addition may benefit from further support via the HCA and ECO grants.
+New build and retrofit social housing properties featuring Kensa’s Shared Ground Loop Arrays are eligible for 20 years of guaranteed income from the Non Domestic RHI, and in addition may benefit from further support via the HCA and ECO grants.

 The RHI, HCA, & ECO